 Part of FSD Africa’s work on Islamic finance is policy and regulatory reform.
 FSD Africa’s support to the Kenyan financial sector regulators has resulted in several legal amendments and the development of new regulatory frameworks, which create greater access to these financial products and thus extending their market reach, including:

-- The amendment of relevant acts to provide for issuance of sovereign Sukuks, Shariah compliant finance products and taxation exemptions.
+- The amendment of relevant acts to provide for the issuance of sovereign Sukuks, Shariah-compliant finance products and taxation exemptions.

 - Developing regulatory frameworks to facilitate development of Takaful Retirement Benefits Schemes in Kenya.